grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 ### Setting up the expectation

-**Johnny:** Yes, and now the Statement compiles, so after everything compiles, our Statement seems to be false.
+**Johnny:** Yes, and now the Statement compiles, and it seems to be false.
 This is because of this line:

 ```csharp
 Assert.True(false);